telerik/winforms-docs/virtualgrid/virtualgrid-getting-started.md

 {{endregion}}

 2\.
 Now you can add the event the __CellValueNeeded__ event handler.
-In it we will pass retrive the cell value and pass it to the grid acording to the curent row index.
+In it we will pass retrieve the cell value and pass it to the grid according to the current row index.
 The event is fired for the header row so you can set the header cells text as well.

 {{source=..\SamplesCS\VirtualGrid\VirtualGridGettingStarted.cs region=SetValue}}
 {{source=..\SamplesVB\VirtualGrid\VirtualGridGettingStarted.vb region=SetValue}}